 BMC has the ability to reboot the server, reinstall software and perform many other administrative tasks, thus if compromised, give attackers complete control of the server.

-To start it off, Bonkoski and his team bought a server manufactured by Supermicro – the SYS-5017C-LF rack-mounted system.
-To perform administrative tasks remotely on this server, administrators simply has to login to the user-friendly, web-based administrative interface provided by the BMC.
+Bonkoski and his team bought a server manufactured by Supermicro – the SYS-5017C-LF rack-mounted system.
+To perform administrative tasks remotely on this server, administrators simply have to log in to the user-friendly, web-based administrative interface provided by the BMC.

-Surprising, or not, they discovered a buffer-overflow vulnerability on the “username” and “password” fields used to log into the BMC’s web-based management interface.
+They discovered a buffer-overflow vulnerability on the “username” and “password” fields on the BMC’s web-based management interface.
 Making the matter worst, BMC is connected to the Internet by default, allowing anyone on the Internet to exploit the vulnerability, and gain complete control of the server.